sebsteinig/sebsteinig.github.io/_projects/1_project.md

 Although extremely important, only few people have ever interacted with this raw climate data underpinning our future warming projections and resulting climate change policies.
 This is partly because scientists are used to provide their climate data in rather complex, static maps with different layers of geographical information which are not intuitively accessible for most people.
 But I would argue that actually nearly all of us know how to interact with maps and complex geographical information, because we do it nearly every day, whether it's checking the weather forecast, using navigation apps, or exploring our next holiday destination on Google Earth.
 The difference is that we are used to these super intuitive user interfaces like flicking the globe in Google Earth, instead of looking at a pile of static maps.

-And this is the whole idea of the CLimate Archive project: we take our super important data and add a user interface that we are all familiar with to produce a Google Earth for climate data.
+And this is the whole idea of the Climate Archive project: we take our super important data and add a user interface that we are all familiar with to produce a Google Earth for climate data.
 We are all born with this intrinsic curiosity to explore, and by making this complex data more accessible and approaching it in a rather playful way, we can use this curiosity to extract the essential information and learn about the science behind climate change in a more engaging and rewarding way.
 This ultimately helps to make better use of the data across all user groups.

 ## Technical details